-Figure 2 - Dataset sample (the dataset contains paired, unambiguously matching input data and labeling)
+Figure 2 - Dataset sample (the dataset contains paired, unambiguously matching entries of inputs and labeling)

-Verification of dataset labeling refers to the audit of dataset labeling results using more accurate diagnostic techniques and methods, such as alternative diagnostic tests, clinical diagnosis confirmation (e.g., biopsy or specific laboratory tests), clinical follow-up results and diagnosis, etc. The verification method is determined when planning a dataset and depends on the task solved by the Al service for which this dataset is applicable.
+Verification of dataset labeling refers to the audit of dataset labeling results using more accurate diagnostic techniques and methods such as alternative diagnostic tests, clinical diagnosis confirmation (e.g., using biopsy or specific laboratory tests), clinical follow-up results, diagnosis made by the clinician, etc. The verification method depends on the dataset design and the applicable use cases to be addressed by the Al service.